znck/znck.me/projects/vue-plugin-simple.md

   - vue
 ---

 Template to create vue plugin or shareable components.
-The purpose of this Vue project templates is to provide a simple setups so that users can get started with actual plugin code as fast as possible.
+The purpose of this Vue project template is to provide a simple setup so that users can get started with actual plugin code as fast as possible.